SSWConsulting/SSW.Rules.Content/rules/record-better-audio/rule.md

 Having sounds in the background during a recording can be very distracting, and sometimes irritating to a viewer, e.g. construction, traffic, someone in the kitchen banging pots and pans.

+For sounds that are constant and consistent (e.g. air conditioners, fans, heaters), editing software can often remove a lot of this noise, but digitally reducing the noise can make your voice sound "thin" or tinny.

 Try these tips to minimize unwanted noise:

 1. Timing – schedule your recording during a quiet part of the day (e.g. avoid meal-times and breaks)